In this article, you will learn everything you need to know about the Endpoint Detection - Next-Gen Antivirus & MDM module.

 - Latest Infections view

-This view displays a table with the following details: Hostname, Username, File, MD5, Threat Category, Infection name, Status, Resolution, and Timestamp.
+This view displays a table with the latest detected infections and the following details: Hostname, Username, File, MD5, Threat Category, Infection name, Status, Resolution, and Timestamp.
 This view allows you to select one or multiple infected files and add it/them to quarantine, delete it/them or add it/them to storage.

 - Infections Type view

-This view displays a table with the following details: Threat Category, Number of Matches, Most Targeted Hostname, Username, and Last match.
+This view displays a table with the infection type and the following details: Threat Category, Number of Matches, Most Targeted Hostname, Username, and Last match.

 - Hostname/Infections view

-This view displays a table with the following details: Hostname, Username, Highest Threat Category, Number of Matches, and Last match.
+This view displays a table with the hostname/infections and the following details: Hostname, Username, Highest Threat Category, Number of Matches, and Last match.

 - Quarantine view

-This view displays a table with the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
+This view displays a table with all quarantined files and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
 This view allows you to select one or multiple quarantined files and Remove it/them from quarantine or add it/them to storage.

 - Exclude view

-This view displays a table with the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
+This view displays a table of all exclusions and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.

 - Scan History

-This view displays a table with the following details: Hostname, Username, Group Policy, Timestamp, New Infections Found, and Resolution.
+This view displays a table with the computers that were performing scan operations and the following details: Hostname, Username, Group Policy, Timestamp, New Infections Found, and Resolution.
 This view allows you to select one or multiple endpoints and select a scan type (Quick Scan, Full Scan, Active Processes Scan, Hard Drive Scan, Local Drive Scan, Removable Drive Scan, System Scan, Network Drive Scan).
 The selected scan will start on the first Group Policy check performed by the HEIMDAL Agent on the selected endpoint.

 - Zero - Trust Execution Protection